 - E - Student has not turned in all required components of a project.

-All HTML in project and Production Problem submissions must pass validation with the W3C HTML validator.
+All HTML in project and Production Problem submissions must pass validation with the W3C Markup Validation Service.
 Any work whose HTML does not validate will receive a zero-point, failing grade.
 In the unlikely event that you discover a validation error or warning that is a genuine bug in the validator, you must acknowledge that bug in the email that accompanies your project, and point to the relevant documentation, such as specifications or an existing reputable bug report, that your source is in fact correct.
-Get in the habit early of validating your HTML each time before you commit your work to Git.
+Get in the habit of validating and linting your HTML before you commit your work to Git.

 I do not accept late work.
 All work must be submitted before the date and time specified in each project description.
-Weekly work is due before the start of the first class meeting each week.
+My deadlines, including for draft work, are no different from exam dates in classes that have exams.
+Treat deadlines accordingly.
+Weekly work, such as the Production Problems and discussion posts, is due before the start of the first class meeting each week.

-Your active participation in class and especially in online discussions and chats on Basecamp is required both for your own success in the class, and for the success of the class as a whole.
+Your active participation in class and in Basecamp discussions and chats is required both for your own success in the class, and for the success of the class as a whole.
 I do not give reading quizzes, but I assign a lot of reading.
-And I expect you to be prepared to discuss that reading on Basecamp.
+And I expect you to be prepared to discuss that reading, especially on Basecamp.

 Course Technology Policy

-Technology is an essential part of learning and day-to-day living.
-It is therefore essential to this class.
+Technology is an essential part of learning and day-to-day living, so it’s unsurprising that it is also essential to this class.
 You are just as responsible for learning to command various technologies as for any other course content.
 Difficulty with technology is not an acceptable excuse for being unprepared for class or late with assignments.

 If you are having trouble with technology or any other material covered in this course, it is your professional responsibility to do research beyond the resources and guidance provided in class and find supplemental materials that work for you.
-I also encourage all students to meet with me during my office hours or at another arranged time.
-I prefer that you contact me via Basecamp Ping, email, or GChat well in advance of assignment and project deadlines.
+I also encourage all students to contact me during my office hours or at another arranged time.
+I prefer that you contact me via Basecamp Ping or email well in advance of assignment and project deadlines.

 Note that coming to class with broken or malfunctioning work is far better than showing up with nothing but an excuse like “I just didn’t get it.”
 For most of the semester, it is expected that you’ll show up with broken work.
 When you’re learning, effort is more important than perfection.
 Just be sure to put in the effort early, and not the night before a project is due.